jtbennett/create-ts-project/README.md

   See the [`ref`](#ref) command to add a reference to the library from another library or app package.
 That will ensure the library is rebuilt as needed.

-- **node-server.** Use this for web/api apps based on express, koa or other frameworks. `nodemon` is preconfigured to restart the server when source files change.
+- **node-server.** Use this for web/api apps. `nodemon` is configured to restart the server when source files change.

+  The template has a dependency on `express` , but you can remove it and use whatever frameworks you like.

   ```bash
   yarn tsp add my-server --template node-server